-- If the community is able to come up with 400K of shillings or Sarafu equivalent in the community, Grassroots Economics may be able to provide an additional grant of 200K Sarafu if the community meets all necessary requirements. - In this exercise, we will actually think about how much you could contribute in commitments and reserve funds.
-We will see how close this group is to being able to have your own community currency.
+- If the community comes up with only 200k Sarafu in Reserve then 200k CICs could be created as long as there is at least 200k in Community Backing.
+If there is an excess of commitments the group can apply for more Sarafu as reserve. - In this exercise, we will actually think about how much you could contribute in commitments and reserve funds.
+We will see how close we are to being able to have our own community.